Guidance

 • where the investor subscribes to any combination of cash ISA, stocks and shares ISA, innovative finance ISA, and Lifetime ISA with them, the amount subscribed does not exceed the overall subscription limit

-Where, as a result of mergers, amalgamations or takeovers, an ISA manager finds himself operating 2 (or more) systems that do not communicate with each other, with the result that he cannot comply with the requirements above, we would expect that if the systems are updated, the new system will comply.
+Where, from mergers, amalgamations or takeovers, an ISA manager finds themselves operating systems that do not communicate with each other, with the result that they cannot comply with the requirements, we would expect that if the systems are updated, the new system will comply.

-• the investor has exceeded the overall subscription limit, (and the cross-check takes place within 60 days of the over-subscription) they should remove the over-subscription from the ISA without contacting HMRC.
-However, with regard to Lifetime ISAs, where the overall ISA subscription limit has been exceeded but the Lifetime ISA payment limit has not been exceeded, the excess must be removed from accounts which are not Lifetime ISAs in date order.
-This is the rule despite the fact that the date of first payment into the Lifetime ISA was later in the tax year than the date of first subscription to any other ISA
+With regard to Lifetime ISAs, where the overall ISA subscription limit has been exceeded but the Lifetime ISA payment limit has not been exceeded, the excess must be removed from accounts which are not Lifetime ISAs in date order.
+This is the rule even if the date of first payment into the Lifetime ISA was later in the tax year than the date of first subscription to any other ISA.

-Managers are not required to establish the amount subscribed to ISAs held with other managers.
-Investors who subscribe to ISAs held with different managers are responsible for ensuring that they do not subscribe to a disallowed combination of ISAs, and that they do not exceed the overall subscription limit.
+Managers do not need to establish the amount subscribed to ISAs held with other managers.
+Investors who subscribe to ISAs held with different managers are responsible for ensuring that they do not exceed the overall subscription limit.

 Cash subscriptions

-Cash subscriptions from the investor’s employer may be accepted where the employer confirms that the payment will be treated as a relevant payment to an employee for the purposes of the PAYE regulations and a payment of earnings for the purposes of Class 1 National insurance contributions.
+Cash subscriptions from the investor’s employer may be accepted where the employer confirms that the payment will be treated as a relevant payment to an employee for the purposes of the PAYE (Pay As You Earn) regulations and a payment of earnings for the purposes of Class 1 National insurance contributions.

 Date of subscription